orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Test: Electronic Warfare + Logic [Data Processing] v.
 Willpower + Firewall You jump into a device that has a rigger adaptation, usually a vehicle or a drone.
 There’s a list of things you need to have in order to jump into a device: you have to have three marks on the device you want to jump into, you have to be in VR, the device you want to jump into has to have a rigger adaptation, and you have to have a control rig.
 If you are the device’s owner, or the device’s owner has given you permission to jump into the device, you don’t need to make a test.
 In the Matrix, the icon of the device you jumped into becomes part of your persona.
 If someone else is already jumped into the device, you cannot attempt this action until he or she vacates.

+##### MASQUERADE (COMPLEX ACTION)
+Marks required: 2/2
+Test: Hacking + Intuition [Sleaze] v.
+Logic + Firewall This action allows a hacker to impersonate a persona on the Matrix.
+Since persona data is updated in real time, this action requires 2 marks on one target (the persona being impersonated) and 2 marks on a second target (the icon you are trying to fool).
+For every net hit scored on a Hacking + Intuition [Sleaze] v.
+Logic + Firewall against the second target, you have convinced them you are target one for one minute.
+This can be used to impersonate someone online, intercept their calls, use their social media, rummage through their email history, or other creative mischief, but processes like changing device owners or perform ing major financial actions (like bank transfers) have too many double-checks for Masquerade to work.
+If the persona you’re impersonating logs off, those marks are immediately lost, and the disguise drops.
+While masquerading, you are never considered the owner with regard to any of the impersonated persona’s devices.

 ##### MATRIX PERCEPTION (COMPLEX ACTION)
 Marks Required: none
 Test: Computer + Intuition [Data Processing] (v.
 Logic + [[Matrix Attributes#Sleaze|Sleaze]])